Deep Brain Stimulation

 Deep brain stimulation of the thalamus is done to treat both disabling tremor caused by Parkinson's disease and essential tremor.

 Procedures that stimulate the subthalamic nucleus and the globus pallidus are done to help control a wider range of symptoms (in addition to tremor) and are used more often than stimulation of the thalamus.
+Symptoms that are most often helped (besides tremor) include problems with changes between "on" and "off" time and dyskinesia.
+Symptoms that are less likely to get better include problems with walking, balance, and speech.
+In some cases, DBS can make these problems worse.

 Deep brain stimulation may also be used to treat severe tremor related to multiple sclerosis (MS).
 Deep brain stimulation usually is a last resort after all other options have been tried without success to treat MS tremor.
 Only people with severe tremor are candidates.